SeeClickFix/legal.seeclickfix.com/content/terms-and-conditions.md

 authorities if sent in either such manner, on the date the facsimile or email is sent if sent in such manner, and on the date of actual receipt by the addressee if delivered in any other manner.

-Publicity.
-The Parties agree that the Parties may reference the other party as a client or vendor, including using the Client name, service marks, licenses, trademarks, logos, sales and marketing materials, and website.
+3. *Publicity.* The Parties agree that the Parties may reference the other party as a client or vendor, including using the Client name, service marks, licenses, trademarks, logos, sales and marketing materials, and website.
 Any reference to the SeeClickFix Software or its features will be accompanied by a reference that it is provided by SeeClickFix.

-Amendment or Waiver.
-No amendment or modification of these Terms and Conditions by the Customer shall be valid.
+4. *Amendment or Waiver.*  No amendment or modification of these Terms and Conditions by the Customer shall be valid.

-Headings and Captions.
-The headings and captions of these Terms and Conditions are included for convenience only and shall not be considered in construction of the provisions hereof.
+5. *Headings and Captions.* The headings and captions of these Terms and Conditions are included for convenience only and shall not be considered in construction of the provisions hereof.

-Severability.
-If any provision of these Terms and Conditions shall be determined to be invalid or unenforceable, such invalidity or unenforceability shall not affect the remainder of these Terms and Conditions, which shall be construed as if such invalid or unenforceable provision had never been a part of these Terms and Conditions but in a manner so as to carry out as nearly as possible the parties’ original intent.
+6. *Severability.*  If any provision of these Terms and Conditions shall be determined to be invalid or unenforceable, such invalidity or unenforceability shall not affect the remainder of these Terms and Conditions, which shall be construed as if such invalid or unenforceable provision had never been a part of these Terms and Conditions but in a manner so as to carry out as nearly as possible the parties’ original intent.

+7. *Counterparts.* The Contrct may be executed siimultaneously in several counterparts, each of which shall be deemed an original but which together shall constitute one and the same instrument.

+8. *Entire Contract*.
 These Terms and Conditions, inclusive of the SSP to which they are inextricably linked, constitute the entire agreement between the parties regarding the subject matter hereof and supersedes any letters of intent, memorandums of understanding, confidentiality Contracts, and other Contracts and communications, oral or written, between the parties regarding such subject matter.

-Assignment.
-SeeClickFix may assign these Terms and Conditions, and then notify the Customer within 30 days thereof.
+9. *Assignment.*  SeeClickFix may assign these Terms and Conditions, and then notify the Customer within 30 days thereof.